ProfessorAkram/Unity-Programming/08-Game-Managers/singleton.md

 ```

-Next we will updated our `CheckForSingleton()` method to call method for persistance.
+Next, we will update our `CheckForSingleton()` method to call the method for persistence.

 ``` csharp
     // Ensures that only one instance of the Singleton exists